arcAman07/TensorFlow-Advanced-Techniques-Specialization/README.md

 Course 2: Custom and Distributed Training with TensorFlow
   </h3>
   <h4>
-This is the second course of the TensorFlow: Advanced Techniques Specialization.
+This is the second course of the TensorFlow: Advanced Techniques Specialization.<br><br>
   Week 1: Differentiation and Gradients
 Learn about Tensor objects, the fundamental building blocks of TensorFlow, understand the difference between the eager and graph modes in TensorFlow, and learn how to use a TensorFlow tool to calculate gradients.
-Week 2: Custom Training
+Week 2: Custom Training<br>
 Build your own custom training loops using GradientTape and TensorFlow Datasets to gain more flexibility and visibility with your model training.
 Week 3: Graph Mode
 Learn about the benefits of generating code that runs in graph mode, take a peek at what graph code looks like, and practice generating this more efficient code automatically with TensorFlow’s tools.